← Back to 史記

 使 使 使

-After Lord Pingyuan returned to Zhao, the King of Chu sent Lord Chunshen with troops to the rescue, and Lord Xinling of Wei also seized command of Jin Bi’s army to go to Zhao's aid; however, neither force had yet arrived.
-Qin pressed the siege of Handan with such urgency that the city was on the brink of surrender, much to the distress of Lord Pingyuan.
-Li Tong, the son of a relay station officer in Handan, advised Lord Pingyuan, saying: 'My lord, do you not worry about Zhao's destruction?'
-Ping Yuan Lord said: Zhao perish then Sheng was captive, what did not worry?
-Li Tong said: 'The people of Handan are cooking bones and trading children for food - this can truly be called desperate.
-Yet Your Lordship's rear palace numbers in the hundreds, your concubines are clothed in silk and satin, and you have surplus fine grains and meats.
-Meanwhile the people wear incomplete coarse garments and are not sated even with bran and husks.
-"The people are starving and the troops are spent—some even have to sharpen wood for spears and arrows—yet your lordship's fine vessels and chimes remain as they were in times of peace."
-If Qin destroys Zhao, how will you obtain these things?
-Make Zhao obtain complete, jun what worry no had?
-"If you could truly order your ladies to join the ranks of the soldiers and share in their labors, and distribute all your household possessions to feast the troops, they would be deeply moved by your virtue in this time of peril."
-Lord Pingyuan followed this advice and gathered three thousand men who were ready to die for the cause.
-Li Tong then led these three thousand men in a charge against the Qin army, forcing them to retreat thirty li.
-Just then, the reinforcements from Chu and Wei arrived, causing the Qin troops to abandon the siege and allowing Handan to survive.
+After Lord Pingyuan returned to Zhao, Chu dispatched Lord Chunshen with troops to relieve Zhao, and Lord Xinling of Wei seized Jin Bi’s army by forged order and marched to Zhao’s rescue, but neither force had yet arrived.
+Qin tightened its siege of Handan until the city was desperate and nearly ready to surrender, leaving Lord Pingyuan deeply troubled.
+Li Tong, the son of a relay-station officer in Handan, advised Lord Pingyuan, saying: "My lord, do you not worry that Zhao will perish?"
+Lord Pingyuan said: "If Zhao perishes, then Sheng will become a captive—how could I not worry?"
+Li Tong said: "The people of Handan are cooking bones and trading children for food—this can truly be called desperate.
+Yet Your Lordship's rear palace numbers in the hundreds, your concubines are clothed in silk and satin, and you have surplus fine grain and meat.
+Meanwhile, the people wear incomplete coarse garments and are not sated even with bran and husks.
+The people are starving, and the troops are spent—some even have to sharpen wood for spears and arrows—yet your lordship's fine vessels and chimes remain as they were in times of peace.
+If Qin breaks Zhao, how will you still possess any of these things?
+If Zhao survives intact, what need you fear lacking?
+If you could truly order your ladies to join the ranks of the soldiers and share in their labors, and distribute all your household possessions to feast the troops, they would be deeply moved by your virtue in this time of peril."
+Lord Pingyuan accepted the advice and found three thousand men willing to risk death.
+Li Tong took these three thousand men straight against the Qin army, and the Qin withdrew thirty li before them.
+At the same time, the relief forces from Chu and Wei arrived, so Qin lifted the siege and Handan was preserved.
 Li Tong died in the fighting, and his father was enfeoffed as the Marquis of Li in his honor.

 7

 Yu Qing wished to use the fact that Lord Xinling had saved Handan as a reason to request a further enfeoffment for Lord Pingyuan.
-Gong Sun Long hear, night drive see Ping Yuan Lord: Long hear Yu Qing wish and Xin Ling Lord save Han Dan for jun request enfeoff, had?
-Ping Yuan Lord said: Correct.
-Long said: 'This is quite impossible.
-"Furthermore, when the King raised you to be Chancellor of Zhao, it was not because your intelligence and ability were unique in the land."
-"When he partitioned Dongwu City to enfeoff you, it was not because of your great merit, nor because the people had no achievements, but simply because you are his kinsman."
-"You accepted the Chancellor’s seal without demurring about your lack of ability, and received the fief without speaking of your lack of merit, likewise because you considered yourself a kinsman."
-"Now that Lord Xinling has saved Handan and you seek an enfeoffment, it would be a kinsman receiving a city while the people are left to count the actual merit of others."
-"This is completely unacceptable."
-Yu Qing moreover grasped its two points of power - affairs were complete; he grasped the right contract and made demands.
-"If the plan fails, he will have merely used a hollow reputation to indebt you to him."
-"You must not listen to him."
-Lord Pingyuan then followed this advice and did not listen to Yu Qing.
+When Gongsun Long heard this, he drove through the night to see Lord Pingyuan and said: "Long has heard that Yu Qing wishes to use Lord Xinling's saving of Handan to request an enfeoffment for Your Lordship—is this so?"
+Lord Pingyuan said: "It is so."
+Gongsun Long said: "This is quite unacceptable.
+Moreover, when the King raised you to be Chancellor of Zhao, it was not because your intelligence and ability were unique in the land.
+When he partitioned Dongwu City to enfeoff you, it was not because of your great merit, nor because the people had no achievements, but simply because you are his kinsman.
+You accepted the Chancellor's seal without demurring about your lack of ability, and received the fief without speaking of your lack of merit, likewise because you considered yourself a kinsman.
+Now that Lord Xinling has saved Handan and you seek an enfeoffment, it would be a kinsman receiving a city while the people are left to count the actual merit of others.
+This is completely unacceptable.
+Moreover, Yu Qing holds both options: if the affair succeeds, he holds the winning tally to demand payment from you.
+If the plan fails, he will have merely used a hollow reputation to indebt you to him.
+You must not listen to him."
+Lord Pingyuan therefore disregarded Yu Qing’s advice.

 8

 Lord Pingyuan died in the fifteenth year of the reign of King Xiaocheng of Zhao.
-His descendants succeeded him, but in the end, they perished along with the state of Zhao.
+His descendants succeeded him, but in the end they perished along with the state of Zhao.

 9